Diverse experience across a variety of industries is an asset and one that delivers a fresh perspective.

 Tell me more about Bespoke XYZ, what they do and a bit more about your role within the business?

 Bespoke is in its 9th year and initially started out life as an Excel Consultancy, working with large companies across lots of different sectors and helping with all of their Excel requirements.
-Through working on these projects it became apparent that these clients needed a much deeper understanding of their business intelligence, which led the business to go on to become a Microsoft Gold Partner and specialise in Power Platform.
+Through working on these projects it became apparent that these clients needed a much deeper understanding of their business intelligence, which led the business to go on to become a Microsoft Designated Partner and specialise in Power Platform.

 I’ve now been with bespoke for just over 2 years and I look after all the marketing and lead generation, customer comms and, more recently, working and developing our partner channel, building out strategic relationships.

 I finished college, having done business and marketing, and I was really keen to get into the world of work.
 I started working in a sales and marketing role for a family run business supplying bar equipment to pub and restaurant chains.
 It was a really good experience, I had a great manager who really pushed me to progress and was incredibly mindful that I was of a really young age.
 I got to deal with people in businesses such as Greene King and Bass Brewers which were predominantly male-dominated industries.

 I’ve always been quite ambitious, and needed transparency as to what it is I’m working towards.
 It was this which attracted me to the Banking industry as there was a clear career path.
 However, I missed marketing, so when an opportunity came up within a regeneration Partnership, I jumped at the opportunity.

 It was a really different take on my working life, and I liked the fact it was in another industry so I was drawing on lots of different experiences, all the time.
 Following my time there I ended up working for a company called JLA, which was a private equity-backed business that supplied commercial laundry, catering, heating and fire safety equipment to businesses across the UK.